dlang/DIPs/DIPs/DIP1NNN-DK.md

 ### Zig
 Zig has a keyword `unreachable` representing the bottom value with type `noreturn`.
 Other expressions with this type are `break`, `continue`, `return`, `unreachable`, `while (true) {}`.
-Since Zig is very expression based (in D the above would be statements) it often appears in idioms, for example try-expressions:
+Since Zig is very expression based (in D the above expressions would be statements) it often appears in idioms, for example try-expressions:
 ```
 try parseInt("3") catch unreachable
 ```